lsymds/shareasecret/README.md

 - `SHAREASECRET_LISTENING_ADDR` - the address (including port) that the server will listen on.
 Defaults to `127.0.0.1:8994`.
 - `SHAREASECRET_SECRET_CREATION_IP_RESTRICTIONS` - a string containing a comma separated list of IP addresses (v4 or v6)
-  that are permitted to create secrets.
+  and/or CIDRs (i.e. `150.48.32.0/24` or `fd00::/8`) that are permitted to create secrets.
 Leaving this empty or not specifying it (the default) will result in an instance where anyone can create secrets.
 Requesting IP addresses are sourced from the `X-Forwarded-For` header.
 If you need to customise this (i.e. to use Cloudflare's `CF-Connecting-IP` instead), use a reverse proxy such as Caddy or Nginx.